 "We'll see what happens when I'm feeling better, Sam, but…"

 The door to the cougar's quarters slide aside and Connie walked in unannounced.

-"I think I've got it!" the human woman said cheerily, holding up a bottle of blue liquid and a small glass.
+"I think I've got it!" the human woman said cheerily, holding up a small bottle of blue liquid and a shot glass.

 Merlin stood before Connie Davies, his arms crossed, feet apart, tail up and his ears back.
-He was a head taller than the human woman was and he stood over her to aid impressing his authority over her.
+He was a head taller than the human woman was and he stood over her to impress his authority to her.

 "I gave you a direct order that you were not to administer any medication to him without clearing it through me first!" the wolf growled through clenched teeth.
 "Now you come to me to admit giving him a tonic mentioned in an online article you found about domestic cats and it has worsened his condition!"

-Connie backed up to the wall of the captain's office, but Merlin stepped forward to maintain his proximity within her personal space.
+Connie backed up to the wall of the captain's office, but Merlin stepped forward to stay within her personal space.
 The woman clenched her hands up to her chest and she tried to shrink into herself from his presence.
 She was unable to meet his piercing gaze, but she couldn't seem to tear her focus away from his bared fangs.